teknofage/salad_website/README.md

 ← `server.js`: The **Node.js** server script for your new site.
 The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
 Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.

-← `package.json`: The NPM packages for your project's dependencies.
+← `package.json`: The NPM packages for the project's dependencies.

 ← `src/`: This folder holds the site template along with some basic data files.

-← `src/pages/index.hbs`: This is the main page template for your site.
-The template receives parameters from the server script, which it includes in the page HTML.
-The page sends the user submitted color value in the body of a request, or as a query parameter to choose a random color.
+← `src/pages/index.hbs`: This is the main page template for the site.

 ← `src/colors.json`: A collection of CSS color names.
 We use this in the server script to pick a random color, and to match searches against color names.